Oi, mate!

 Currently, she continues to deepen her knowledge and improve her skills on the Association’s advanced course and runs workshops in Cambridge, London and beyond.

 Nora’s main themes and subjects are flowers and plants, inspired by her habitual observation and admiration of nature.
-The artworks encourage the viewer to slow down, live in the moment and embrace the constant changes of life.
+Occasionally, she paints animals, landscapes and humorous or kawaii scenes inspired by Asian folklore and her travels, too.